Huawei P30: Camera

 The P30 Pro features three rear-facing camera lenses with Leica optics, including a 40-megapixel lens, 20-megapixel ultra-wide angle lens, an 8-megapixel periscope lens with 5× optical zoom.
 The optical zoom can be combined with software-assisted digital zoom of up to 50x.
 The P30 Pro also includes a time-of-flight sensor.

-The base P30 model excludes the periscope lens (reducing it to 3x optical zoom), reduces the ultra-wide angle lens to 16-megapixels, and does not include optical image stabilization (software-based AI stabilization is still used).The 40-megapixel lens on both models used a new "SuperSpectrum" image sensor, whose color filter array uses yellow sub-pixels instead of green.
-Huawei stated that this would allow more light to be captured, and enhanced absorption of red and green colors.
+The base P30 model excludes the periscope lens (reducing it to 3x optical zoom), reduces the ultra-wide angle lens to 16-megapixels, and does not include optical image stabilization (software-based AI stabilization is still used).

+The 40-megapixel lens on both models contain a "SuperSpectrum" image sensor, whose color filter array uses yellow sub-pixels instead of green.
+Huawei stated that this would allow more light to be captured, and would improve absorption of red and green colors.
 This sensor is leveraged by improvements to the camera software's night mode, as well as new "Super HDR" and "Super Low Light" capture modes.

 Software

 The P30 line ships with Android 9.0 “Pie”, with Huawei's EMUI 9.1 software suite.
-Huawei unveiled an Android 10-based EMUI 10 in August 2019, with the P30 among the first to receive it in a beta program.
+Huawei unveiled an Android 10-based EMUI 10 in August 2019, with the P30 among the first to receive an update via its beta program.
 The Mystic Blue and Misty Lavender P30 models come preloaded with Android 10.
-Although released after trade sanctions were introduced against Huawei by the United States, these “new” models continue to still include Google-certified Android with Google Play.

-The following variants of P30 Pro are being produced: